idoco/GitMap/README.md

 # [GitMap Demo](https://idoco.github.io/GitMap/)
 **A location based job board powered only by GitHub.**

-This demo explores the possibility of building a location based app by using *only* [GitHub's cool ability to render GeoJSON files](https://help.github.com/articles/mapping-geojson-files-on-github/) as - interactive, browsable, annotated maps ([example](map.geojson)), and the powerful GitHub API (Nicely wrapped by [Github.js](https://github.com/michael/github)).
-You can think of it as a "serverless" GitHub architecture.
+This demo explores the possibility of building a "serverless" location based app by using only [GitHub's cool ability to render GeoJSON files](https://help.github.com/articles/mapping-geojson-files-on-github/) as interactive maps, and the powerful GitHub API (Nicely wrapped by [Github.js](https://github.com/michael/github)).

+The map view is rendered by GitHub from a [GeoJSON file](map.geojson) stored on GitHub pages and new entries are added to it by forking and creating a pull request on behalf of the submitting user.
+This GitHub "serverless" architecture is powered by using GitHub itself as the app's database and writing to it by using GitHub's API directly from the user's browser.

 ![gitmap](https://cloud.githubusercontent.com/assets/5776439/12868306/39998b0e-cd0c-11e5-9e0f-77670fed4eeb.png)